 Competition and consumer protection in the United States are protected through a combination of overlapping state and federal laws.
-The three principal federal laws that protect competition are the Sherman Act, the Clayton Act and the Federal Trade Commission Act (FTC Act).
+The three principal federal laws that protect competition are the Sherman Act, the Clayton Act and the Federal Trade Commission Act (the FTC Act).
 States have their own counterparts to the federal antitrust laws; those laws generally prohibit the same types of conduct but focus on conduct that occurs solely within a state's own borders.
-Collectively, these state and federal laws are intended to keep US markets open, free and competitive.
+Collectively, these state and federal laws are intended to keep US markets open, free and competitive.88

 The Sherman Act outlaws all contracts, combinations and conspiracies that unreasonably restrain interstate and foreign trade.
-This includes, among other things, agreements among competitors to fix prices, rig bids, and allocate customers or territories.
+This includes, among other things, agreements among competitors to fix prices, rig bids and allocate customers or territories.
 The Sherman Act also makes it a crime to monopolise any part of interstate commerce.
 The Clayton Act prohibits mergers and acquisitions that may substantially lessen competition, and the federal government has the ability to challenge those mergers that it believes are likely to result in higher prices for consumers or present other harms to consumer welfare.
 The Clayton Act also prohibits certain forms of price discrimination.
-The FTC Act prohibits unfair methods of competition in interstate commerce and authorises the Federal Trade Commission to police violations of the Act.
+The FTC Act prohibits unfair methods of competition in interstate commerce and authorises the Federal Trade Commission (FTC) to police violations of the Act.

 There are also a variety of state and federal laws that protect consumers against other unfair trade practices.
-Section 5(a) of the FTC Act declares that 'unfair or deceptive acts or practices in or affecting commerce' are unlawful and, in addition to its general enforcement authority under Section 5, the Federal Trade Commission also has enforcement authority under a variety of specific consumer protection statutes that cover topics such as unsolicited telephone marketing, children's online privacy, and credit and lending practices.
+Section 5(a) of the FTC Act declares that 'unfair or deceptive acts or practices in or affecting commerce' are unlawful and, in addition to its general enforcement authority under Section 5, the FTC also has enforcement authority under a variety of specific consumer protection statutes that cover topics such as unsolicited telephone marketing, children's online privacy and credit and lending practices.
 As with the federal antitrust laws, the FTC Act has state law counterparts that prohibit unfair and deceptive acts and practices and are enforced by state attorneys general.
 There are also some privacy laws that provide for private rights of action, and industry self-regulation efforts are part of the regulatory framework as well.

 A third development worthy of note is the unsuccessful effort of the Department of Justice to block the merger of AT&T and Time Warner.
 The federal government had expressed concern that the merger would place too much power over video programming and video distribution in the hands of too few individuals and lead to higher prices and less innovation.
-The Department of Justice sued to block the merger under the Clayton Act, but the district court refused to enjoin the transaction and the appellate court affirmed the denial.
+The Department of Justice sued to block the merger under the Clayton Act, but the district court refused to enjoin the transaction, and the appellate court affirmed the denial.93

 Contractual disputes in the media and entertainment industry are common in the United States, and frequently litigated issues include underpayment of royalties, breaches of exclusivity, carriage disputes and other aspects of supplier–distributor relationships.
 Breaches of contract are governed by state law and frequently litigated in state courts, but they may be litigated in federal court if there is some independent basis for federal jurisdiction over a dispute.
 Of course, contracting parties frequently include arbitration provisions in their agreements, so media and entertainment disputes are often resolved in private forums.